lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 }
 ```

+How you want to handle user input is largely up to you.
+In order to get them, just use `glfwSet*Callback()`.
+This is all the freedom you'll get, so embrace it while you can.

 If you run the sample you will get a nice black window that you can resize, move and close.
-With this this chapter comes to its end.
+With that, this chapter comes to its end.
 In the next chapter we will start viewing the first basic Vulkan concepts.

 [Next chapter](../chapter-02/chapter-02.md)